 I often use the term 'gateway image"to describe a painting which is a bridge between one series and the next.
 Most of the time it is not that clean, because you travel a road and the landscape changes along the way.
 So there are not really any breaks

 “A Jewish visionary will see visions of the seven heavens because his religious imagination is stocked with these particular symbols.
 Buddhists see various images of Buddha and Bodhisattvas; Christians visualise the Virgin Mary.
+It is a mistake for the visionary to see

 It is a real change in era when great painters like Leonora Carrington and now, Indian painter Maqbool Fida Hussain, pass out of the present and into the past. his death at 95, so close to Carrington's, underscores this vacuum.
 As much a victim of right-wing Hindu religious extremism as